information, rates and routes

 At the moment, we are only able to accept rental payments in cash.

-You can paddle straight from here on Opheim Lake and up the connecting chain of 4 lakes.
+You can paddle straight from here on Opheim Lake and down the connecting chain of 4 lakes.
 Find more information and routes below.

 If you'd rather transport equipment to paddle elsewhere, a 'car top kit' is included with every rental.